piepworks/blazehorse-legal/privacy.md

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
-You can view a history of the changes to our policies since October 2021 [on GitHub](https://github.com/piepworks/cassettenest-legal/commits/main).
-Whenever we make a significant change to our policies, we will also announce them on [our changelog](https://cassettenest.com/changelog/).
+You can view a history of the changes to our policies since May 2023 [on GitHub](https://github.com/piepworks/blazehorse-legal/commits/main).

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
 Please get in touch by emailing us at [tech@piepworks.com](mailto:tech@piepworks.com) and we’ll be happy to answer them!